What is ‘bad’?

 Is suffering ‘bad’?

 What is the role of suffering?
-What about the ‘real negative charge’ of it that we all can experience: should it be avoided?
-How do we know what is bad ‘in the bigger picture’, given often what is labelled and identified as ‘bad’ can lead to things that are good?Nobody likes to suffer.
-As the Dalai Lama puts it, the purpose of (human) life is happiness.
+Can and should it be avoided?
+How do we know what is bad ‘in the bigger picture’, given often what is labeled and identified as ‘bad’ can lead to things that are ‘good’?

-All paths are ‘ok’, some just come with suffering, and others not.
+All paths are ‘ok’, some just come with suffering, and others don’t.

 To explore further: